 Why should you analyze conversion?

-As email marketing was invented to increase profits and acquire new leads, you need to track the conversion after you sent a successful series of letters.
+As email marketing was invented to increase profits and acquire new leads, you need to track the conversion after you sent a successful series of emails.
 If the click-through rate (CTR) of your email campaign is high, it's more likely that you will have more purchases and a high rate of conversion on the site.
 Compare the conversion coming from another channel (instead of emails) and you'll see the effectiveness of every marketing channel you use.